Pylons/substanced/docs/mgmtview.rst

 a custom ``substanced.manage_prefix`` in your application's ``.ini`` file.

-This means that views declared as management views will never show up in your application's "retail" interface (the interface that "normal" unprivileged users see).
+This means that views declared as management views will never show up in your application's "retail" interface (the interface that normal unprivileged users see).
 They'll only show up when a user is using the :term:`SDI` to manage content.